Which of the Following Statements Regarding Energy is True?

 Power and energy are not the same thing.

 Energy (measured in joules, kilowatt‑hours, etc.) is the capacity to do work, while power (measured in watts) is the rate at which energy is transferred or used.
-A 100‑W light bulb consumes 100 joules each second; a 1‑kW heater uses ten times as much energy per unit time. -
+A 100‑W light bulb consumes 100 joules each second; a 1‑kW heater uses ten times as much energy per unit time No workaround needed.. -

 Energy efficiency is never 100 %.

-Even the best‑designed machines lose some energy as heat, sound, or vibration because of the second law of thermodynamics Easy to understand, harder to ignore.. -
+Even the best‑designed machines lose some energy as heat, sound, or vibration because of the second law of thermodynamics And that's really what it comes down to.. -

 All energy transformations involve some waste heat.

-Whether you’re burning gasoline in a car engine or converting sunlight to electricity, a portion of the input energy ends up as low‑grade thermal energy that is difficult to recover Worth keeping that in mind.. -
+Whether you’re burning gasoline in a car engine or converting sunlight to electricity, a portion of the input energy ends up as low‑grade thermal energy that is difficult to recover. -

 Renewables reduce, but do not eliminate, environmental impact.